Mokshith1708/Dual-Core-RISCV-Simulator/README.md

 - we allocated a memory of 8 kb.Out of which 4 kb is for instruction set and 4 kb is for memory blocks combined for both cores equally.
 ###### in next phase we will cover these above problems and also implement more instructions.
 ### Meeting-13(Date: 10/3/24)
-- Enabled user choiced Data forwarding.
+- Enabled user choice Data forwarding.
 - Added latencies for `add`,`mul`,`addi`,`sub`,`muli`.
 - Added few more cases in possible hazard cases.
 - Fixed several bugs.